Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian

 Bayesian approaches to \ac{UQ} for model discovery are complicated by the need to formulate informative priors.
-Both the large number of material parameters and the fact that the relevance of parameters is unknown before the model discovery process present significant challenges.
+Both the large number of material parameters and the fact that the relevance of parameters is unknown before the model discovery process pose significant challenges.
 In a related context, \ac{UQ} for learning dynamical systems faces similar difficulties and priors are mainly used to enforce sparsity, see, e.g., \cite{hirsh_sparsifyingPriorsModelDiscovery_2022}.
-Similarly, for Bayesian neural networks, the large number of parameters makes it practically impossible to formulate a well-informed prior for individual parameters \cite{melev_noFreeBayesianUQ_2025}.
-Therefore, we explore an alternative approach to \ac{UQ} in model discovery, that only partially relies on Bayesian principles and completely avoids the formulation of a prior over the material parameters.
+Similarly, for \acp{BNN}, the large number of parameters makes it practically impossible to formulate a well-informed prior for individual parameters \cite{melev_noFreeBayesianUQ_2025}.

 Compared to Bayesian \acp{CANN}, Gaussian \acp{CANN} \cite{mcculloch_GaussianCANNsCorrelatedWeights_2025} are more interpretable and do not require the selection of a prior for the random material parameters.
 In addition, Gaussian \acp{CANN} allow the weights to be correlated.
 However, the random weights that again correspond to the material parameters are restricted to be Gaussian distributed.
 Furthermore, only the linear material parameters of the model library are assumed to be random variables, while the non-linear parameters are considered deterministic.